Determining True Active Patients

 There are a couple of ways to get close to the number of active patients.

-1. You can take a day and go through each chart, or the patients file on the computer, to see when they were in last.
+1. You can take a day and go through each chart or the patient files on the computer to see when they were in last.
 If they have been in the last 18 months, that counts as an active patient.
 This would take you a long time.